-- We have provided you with: - Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements of the various opinion units referred to above, such as records, documentation, meeting minutes, and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - All transactions have been recorded in the accounting records and are reflected in the financial statements. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - We have provided to you our analysis of the entity's ability to continue as a going concern, including significant conditions and events present, and if necessary, our analysis of management's plans, and our ability to achieve those plans. - We have no knowledge of any fraud or suspected fraud that affects the entity and involves: Management; - Employees who have significant roles in internal control; or - Others where the fraud could have a material effect on the financial statements. - We have no knowledge of allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, vendors, regulators, or others. - We are not aware of any pending or threatened litigation, claims, and assessments whose effects should be considered when preparing the financial statements and we are not aware of any pending or threatened litigation, claims, or assessments, or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with GASB Statement No. 62 (GASB-62), Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements (FASB Accounting Standards Codification TM (ASC) 450, Contingencies), and we have not consulted a lawyer concerning litigation, claims, or assessments. - We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in accounting, internal control, or financial reporting practices.
+- We have provided you with: - Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements of the various opinion units referred to above, such as records, documentation, meeting minutes, and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - All transactions have been recorded in the accounting records and are reflected in the financial statements. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - We have provided to you our analysis of the entity's ability to continue as a going concern, including significant conditions and events present, and if necessary, our analysis of management's plans, and our ability to achieve those plans. - We have no knowledge of any fraud or suspected fraud that affects the entity and involves: Management: - Management; - Employees who have significant roles in internal control; or - Others where the fraud could have a material effect on the financial statements. - We have no knowledge of allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, vendors, regulators, or others. - We are not aware of any pending or threatened litigation, claims, and assessments whose effects should be considered when preparing the financial statements and we are not aware of any pending or threatened litigation, claims, or assessments, or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with GASB Statement No. 62 (GASB-62), Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements (FASB Accounting Standards Codification TM (ASC) 450, Contingencies), and we have not consulted a lawyer concerning litigation, claims, or assessments. - We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in accounting, internal control, or financial reporting practices. - The Agency has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities.